-Medical and health professionals need to be able to support good infant mental health and recognise problems
+Medical and health professionals need to be able to support good infant mental and emotional health and recognise problems

 Stress during pregnancy affects the development of the baby before and after birth.
 Covid 19 has increased the stressors to pregnant women, and needs to be mitigated by increased support systems and strategies.